FabioRosado/100DaysOfCode/log.md

 **Today's Progress**:  Spent a lot of time figuring out how to do sentiment analysis in NLTK.
 Finished intro to Building an AI and worked on Pybites challenge 07.
 **Thoughts:**   It was a bit frustrating learning about sentiment analysis since I was unable to get good results.
 Started working on Pybites challenge 07 but I'm not happy with what I came up with.

+### Day 17: January 20, 2018 (NLTK, Building an AI)
+##### Played with the sentiment analysis classifier,watched a few lessons on Building an AI

+**Today's Progress**:  Didn't do much today because of work and family time.
+Was able to do a few lessons on the course building and ai, read a bit from the book Mastering Python
+**Thoughts:**   I'm trying to play around with the classifier to get a good accuracy rating on the sentiment analysis so I could use it on the Pybites challange 7.
+The classifier was returning only a negative, tried NLTK Vader's SentimentIntensityAnalyzer, but was returning mostly neutral sentiments.
+Will need to search more on this matter to find a way to implement a good sentiment analyser.